-93.34 Clock Hours (56 Hrs.
-Lecture, 37.34 Hrs. lab); 4.97 Credit Hours
+Prerequisite: None 93.34 Clock Hours (56 Hrs.
+Lecture, 37.34 Hrs. lab)

-This course introduces students to the basic anatomy of the head and teeth to familiarize students with the anatomical structures involved in dental radiographs.
+This course introduces students to take a quality radiograph and to read and identify the anatomical structures and pathologies in a dental radiograph.

 Radiation protection and the hazards of X-ray radiation are studied.
 Emphasis is placed on maintaining radiation safety while obtaining the best possible diagnostic quality on dental radiographs.

-Students practice techniques of film exposure and mounting in an equipped dental operatory with industry-approved structural and monitoring devices.
-Exposure techniques include bitewing, bisecting, and parallel techniques and are performed on a patient simulator manikin.
+Students practice x-ray exposure techniques including Paralleling techniques, Bisecting Angle technique and Bitewings using digital radiography with intra oral sensors on a simulator manikin.
+Students also learn Extra oral radiography techniques and to identify the landmarks in a Panoramic radiograph.
 Upon successful completion of practice, students produce radiographs on site for clinical patients as prescribed by a licensed dentist.
-Students process film using a fully equipped darkroom or automatic processor.
-Students are also required to mount processed radiographs and to evaluate the diagnostic quality according to established criteria.
-Students retake non-diagnostic films.
 Professional responsibilities regarding the state radiation safety certificate are introduced, and related dental terminology is also taught.

-Finally, students learn about OSHA standards for infection control and hazard communication.
-These students practice step-by-step instrument decontamination using approved sterilization agents and methods.
+Finally, students learn about OSHA standards for infection control and hazard communication and practice step-by-step instrument decontamination using approved sterilization agents and methods.
+This Course also prepares students with an overview of a few specialties which includes oral and Maxillofacial Surgery Endodontics and Periodontics and treatment procedures like Implants.
+Students learn to identify the instruments and materials used in these specialties and learn about the procedures and their tray setups.